“I hope you go home at night and realize that you are changing the world.” – Dr. Alex Parker to team members on transforming medicine

 “Fruit bowl, fruit salad or fruit smoothie.”
-Three options for developing a stellar team, according to Alexander Parker, Ph.D., a cancer researcher and associate director of the Mayo Clinic Center for Individualized Medicine.
+Three options for developing a stellar team, according to Alexander Parker, Ph.D., a cancer researcher, co-leader of the Genetic Epidemiology and Risk Assessment Program of the Mayo Clinic Cancer Center, and associate director of the Mayo Clinic Center for Individualized Medicine.
 Dr. Parker is leading a team to create new clinical tests for early detection of bladder cancer, as well as better diagnosis of kidney cancer.

 The idea for the tests started over a decade ago during early conversations he had with Bradley Leibovich, M.D., chair, Department of Urology.
 He describes Dr. Leibovich’s frustration at that time in having to tell patients after surgery that there may be a 20-30 percent chance that their kidney cancer could come back.

 “Of course, one of the first questions that a patient will ask is ‘Am I one of those people?’ and he hated not being able to tell them more about what their specific risk might be,” says Dr. Parker.

 To tackle the limitations of medicine and solve the unmet needs of patients, Drs.
 Parker and Leibovich started thinking of how to get beyond the ‘one-size-fits all’ answer.
 The hope, Dr. Parker says, is to move away from, “here is what we tell everybody,” to “here is what we can tell you.”

 Same problem, different toolkits

 A hallmark of the scientific discoveries at Mayo Clinic is the uniquely collaborative approach to tackling problems.

 True to this philosophy, Dr. Parker suggested, “We should pull in other people who have a different skill sets, and can understand the same problem, but come at it with a completely different toolkit.”